Find Free Snohomish County Public Records: Arrest, Probation & More

 You can also order a birth certificate copy in person by visiting the address above or online using VitalChek.

-Order Death Certificates from the Snohomish County Health Dept. — In Washington, only the following can order a copy of a death certificate:
+Order Death Certificates from the Snohomish County Health Department— In Washington, only the following can order a copy of a death certificate:

 With their death certificate request, an authorized individual must submit a copy of their government-issued photo ID, as well as official documents proving their relationship to the deceased.